Research page

 Gangs occupy a key position in the global imaginary of violence, widely perceived and represented as primary sources of brutality and insecurity.
 This can be related to the fact that they are one of a small number of truly global phenomena, found in almost every society across both time and space.
 At the same time, however, as almost 100 years of gang research have highlighted, the phenomenon can vary significantly in form, dynamics, and consequences.

-While there have been many insightful studies of gangs, the overwhelming majority has focused on a single group or location, and we still lack a proper sense of what kinds of gang dynamics might be general, and which ones are specific to particular times and places.
-The GANGS project will develop a systematic comparative investigation of global gang dynamics, to better understand why they emerge, how they evolve over time, whether they are associated with particular urban configurations, how and why individuals join gangs, and what impact this has on their potential futures.
+While there have been many insightful studies of gangs, the overwhelming majority have focused on a single group or location, and we still lack a proper sense of what kinds of gang dynamics might be general, and which ones are specific to particular times and places.
+The “Gangs, Gangsters, and Ganglands: Towards a Global Comparative Ethnography” (GANGS) project, funded by a European Research Council (ERC) Advanced grant (no. 787935) awarded to Prof. Dennis Rodgers, ran between January 2019 and June 2024, and aimed to develop a systematic comparative investigation of global gang dynamics.
+The objective was to better understand why gangs emerge, how they evolve over time, whether they are associated with particular urban configurations, how and why individuals join gangs, and what impact this has on their potential futures.

 Senior Researcher: